Field Operations / Patrol

 The Crestview Police Department operates two Patrol Platoons – “A” Platoon and “B” Platoon.
 Each Patrol Platoon consists two individual Patrol Squads, one operating on day shift from 6:00AM-6:00PM and one operating on night shift from 6:00PM-6:00AM.
 This schedule provides 24 hour patrol coverage and optimal manpower allocation.

 Each Patrol Squad consists of (1) Sergeant, (1) Corporal, and several Patrol Officers assigned to specific areas of the city.
-The K-9 Unit and Traffic Unit also augment patrol operations.
-The Patrol Sergeants are responsible for staffing, coordination of service call assignment, direct supervision of the officers assigned to their squad, and overall management of their respective squad.
-The Patrol Sergeants are: Sgt.
-Mike Leadmon, Sgt.
+The Crestview Police Department’s K-9 Unit and Traffic Unit also augment patrol operations.
+Each Sergeant ia responsible for staffing, coordination of service call assignment, direct supervision of the officers assigned to their squad, and overall management of their respective squad.
+The Patrol Sergeants are Sgt Mike Leadmon, Sgt.
 Ray Harp, Sgt.
 Brian Muhlbach, and Sgt.
-Robert DeRoche.
+Rob DeRoche.

 To ensure adequate patrol coverage and response time to calls for service, the city of Crestview is divided into four “zones.”
 Under normal staffing, at least one Patrol Officer is assigned exclusively to each zone at all times.
 The zone configurations are as follows: